 Upgrading to High Sierra

-If you upgraded to High Sierra after installing Nanobox, you won't have to approve the kernel extensions, but you will need to switch to the
+If you upgraded to High Sierra after installing Nanobox, you won't have to approve the kernel extensions, but you may still need to switch to the

 native mount-type.
 This can be done with the following commands: